 Mitochondrial DNA (mtDNA) control region (or 'D' Loop) gene genealogies have been used to construct intra-specific phylogenies for numerous animal populations (Avise et al. 1987). mtDNA is maternally inherited and thus non-recombining.
-This characteristic means that the effective population size of a group of individual haplotypes is 1/4 that of bi-parentally inherited markers.
+This characteristic means that the effective population size of a group of individual haplotypes is 1⁄4 that of bi-parentally inherited markers.
 Moreover, mtDNA has a high net mutation rate respective to nuclear DNA, resulting in greater resolution at the mtDNA locus than at nuclear loci (Birkey et al. 1989).
 For these reasons, the mtDNA control region is extremely useful for studies relating to population divergence.

-In birds, Part I of the mtDNA control region has been shown to be the most variable (Wenink et al. 1994), although other regions have been shown to be useful in elucidating barriers to gene flow in seabirds (Peck and Congdon 2004).
+In birds, Part I of the mtDNA control region has been shown to be the most variable elucidating barriers to gene flow in seabirds (Peck and Congdon 2004).
 The polymerase chain reaction (PCR) primers that were used initially in this study were those described by Desjarins and Morais (1990);